Time to get fossil-fuel investments out of Seattle’s pension fund, mayor says

 Several dozen activists, including leaders from the environmental group 350 Seattle and the Sierra Club’s Seattle chapter, sent a letter to Murray and the SCERS board in January requesting divestment of pension investments in fossil fuels.

-The mayor’s move also follows close on the heels of votes by the City Council to stop doing business with Wells Fargo because of the bank’s involvement in a consumer fraud scandal as well as its role as a lender to the Dakota Access Pipeline project, and to explore how the city might avoid contracting with other major banks due to their involvement with the Keystone XL Pipeline project.
+The mayor’s move also follows closely on the heels of votes by the City Council to stop doing business with Wells Fargo because of the bank’s involvement in a consumer fraud scandal as well as its role as a lender to the Dakota Access Pipeline project, and to explore how the city might avoid contracting with other major banks because of their involvement with the Keystone XL Pipeline project.

 Any changes to SCERS investment strategy likely would be accompanied by close scrutiny from former city employees who receive pension checks from the system.

-The activists, calling themselves Northwest Divest, say Seattle has lost $65 million in the past ten years by investing in coal, oil and gas corporations.
+The activists, calling themselves Northwest Divest, say Seattle has lost $65 million in the past 10 years by investing in coal, oil and gas corporations.
 They say fossil fuel-free portfolios often outperform those with companies such as Exxon-Mobil and Shell.

 And they say nearly 500 city employees have signed a divestment petition.
 In a news release from the activists Wednesday, two city employees hailed Murray’s letter.